OpenTPW/OpenTPW.FileFormats/src/content/docs/formats/wad.md

 | 4         | stexture\\hello.wct       |
 | 5         | hello2.wct                |

+Here:
-Here, files 0 and 1 both belong to the root of the archive.
-Files 2 and 3 exist in the `textures` directory, whereas files 4 and 5 belong to the `stexture` directory.
+- Files 0 and 1 both belong to the root of the archive
+- Files 2 and 3 exist in the `textures` directory
+- Files 4 and 5 belong to the `stexture` directory.

 Despite file 3 and file 5 both being called `hello2.wct`, they do not overlap - they belong in different directories - and therefore they do not conflict.